eonist/eonist.github.io/_posts/2019-05-02-UI-testing-in-iOS.md

 app.webViews.element
 ```
 ## Pro's:
 - Great way to make Unit-tests that matters.
+Ensuring QA on every release.
+- QA teams can do more high-level tasks, when low level QA tasks are automated.

 ## Con's
 - Careful to not go overboard by testing everything, as that will make the app harder to develop on later